The Complete Guide to Labelless PET Bottles

 Increasing PET recycling rates

 In December 2020 the Ministry of Environment of the Government of South Korea launched a campaign to promote kerbside disposal of transparent PET bottles, alongside new legislation which will prohibit the use of external labels on bottled water from January 2026[ii].
 Ten major Korean mineral water producers subsequently signed agreements to release new product lines using labelless transparent PET bottles to improve the quality of recycled materials.
-In October 2021, The Coca-Cola Company released its first labelless PET bottles in South Korea, with products sold online in packs of 24[iii].
+In October 2021, The Coca-Cola Company released its first labelless water South Korea, with label-free bottles sold online in packs of 24[iii].

 The government of Japan has set out a plan to move towards the utilisation of 100% recycled plastic packaging by 2035.
 Japan has relatively strict rules for recycling plastic – consumers must separate PET bottles from their labels and caps.
 Labelless PET bottles would make the process easier for consumers, and several of Japan’s key beverage companies are starting to promote labelless packaging in their core brands.